wleddy/weather_station/README.md

-# weather_station
+# Weather Station

 A Micropython project to create a simple temperature display using two BMP280 sensors.
 One to display the indoor temperature and one for the outdoor.

-This version is set up for the Raspberry Pi Pico W with wireless connection.
+For the Raspberry Pi Pico W with wireless connection.
 Currently only uses the wireless connection to get the current time from a ntp service.
 The idea is to display the time as well as the temperate.